OdinMeng/OdinMeng/README.md

 **Technical Knowledge** - Programming in C and Python.
 Scripting in Unix Bash.
 Markup languages "Markdown" and "Latex" to write scientifical documents.

 **Academic Path** - Diploma from the "Da Collo" Institute in the scholastic year 2022-2023, linguistical maturity.
 Specialization in foreign languages and cultures: english as first language; german as second language; russian as third language.
-Currently enrolled in the BsC programme "Artificial Intelligence and Data Analytics" in University of Trieste.
+Currently enrolled in the BsC programme "Artificial Intelligence and Data Analytics" at the University of Trieste.

 **Certificates** - English Livello C1 (FCE Cambridge English Assessment); German Livello B2 (Goethe-Zertifikat Jugendversion).